Jamie-Clayton/Docs/devops/AzurePipelines.md

 | Multi-repository builds | [Advanced Techniques](#advanced-techniques) |
 | Pipeline design principles | [Principles](#principles) |

-A short guide to working with Azure pipelines and some in a large business.

 ## Principles

 * Keep it simple